Undergraduate Business Women's Association

 The mission of the Undergraduate Business Women's Association is to bring together students interested in business, and to provide opportunities for them to help themselves and others grow personally and professionally through leadership, education, service, networking support and national recognition.

-This year, the office of Diversity and Inclusion sponsored a group of students from the Undergraduate Business Women’s Association at the Fisher College of Business attended the 2012 Harvard Undergraduate Women in Business Intercollegiate Business Convention in Boston between September 27th- 30th.
+The office of Diversity and Inclusion sponsored a group of students from the Undergraduate Business Women’s Association at the Fisher College of Business attended the 2012 Harvard Undergraduate Women in Business Intercollegiate Business Convention in Boston between September 27th- 30th.
 Harvard Undergraduate Women in Business’ Intercollegiate Business Convention (IBC) provides a unique opportunity for dynamic female leaders from around the world to explore careers opportunities, expand their network of peers and mentors, and learn from the experiences of top female business leaders.
 Now in its 8th year, IBC attracts over 1,000 registrants from over 100 campuses.

 2013 Student Testimonies